Mimotac/Arcade-Companion/README.md

 # ROMs Manager

-An easy way to manage the removal of your video games ROMs if you are using Batocera, Recalbox or Retropie.
+An easy way to manage the removal of your ROMs if you are using Batocera, Recalbox or Retropie (SFTP requests).

 ## Screenshots
 <p align="center">